webprogramming260/simon-react/README.md

 1. Move HTML into components
 1. Move JavaScript into components
 1. Create the router in `app.jsx`
+1. Replace the code in you Simon repository with the new React version

 The major steps in this process are detailed below.